MobMonRob/SmartModeration2/README.md

 ### Open the project in Android Studio
 Open Android Studio and click on "Open an existing project" and make sure to select **SmartModeration/Briar** as your project.
 When you open the project Android Studio should automatically start the process "Sync Project with Gradle Files".
-You can also start this process by yourself by clicking **File -> Sync Project with Gradle Files** in the top menu.
+Sometimes this fails.
+In this case you can also start this process by yourself by clicking **File -> Sync Project with Gradle Files** in the top menu.

 It's possible that an error occurs during this process.
 Typically, the error is associated with the Gradle task "Could not create task ':smart-moderation-app:minifyOfficialReleaseWithR8'.
 This is a type of misleading error.
 In this case you are likely missing Android SKD 29, because Android Studio only installs SKD 30 by default.